Network Censorship Circumvention

 1. Click the + icon next to the inbound you have made under the ID column.
 This shows you all the accounts that can connect to your proxy.
 Optional: To add more clients, click the 3 dots menu and click Add client.

 2. Click the QR code icon next to the user you want.
-Click the QR code itself on the right side to add the text config to clipboard.
+Click the QR code itself on the right side to add the client config text to clipboard.

 Client Side Method